DevExpress/dashboard-extension-funnel-d3-item/README.md

 - [Exporting](https://documentation.devexpress.com/#Dashboard/CustomDocument116694)
 - Appearance Customization

-> Note that the implemented export functionality is not supported for the Internet Explorer browser due to the security reasons.
+> Note that the custom export functionality implemented in the Funnel D3 item is not supported for the Internet Explorer browser due to the problem with HTML canvas drawing.
 If you use IE 11 or earlier versions, the export buttons will be hidden.
-Refer to the following MS issue to learn more: https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/1015651/.
+Refer to the following Microsoft issue to learn more: https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/1015651/.

 ## Installation